 - Press the Volume down button seven times until Yes — delete all user data is highlighted.
 Select it using the Power button, which triggers the reset process.

 - Once the factory reset is complete, press the Power button and select reboot system now.

 Once the Galaxy S8 boots, you’ll see the default welcome screen.

 There are a few prerequisites, though.
-You’ll need to plug the Galaxy S8 into one of your PC’s USB ports using a USB-C adapter, and you’ll have to download and install the Smart Switch software from Samsung’s website.
+You’ll need to plug the Galaxy S8 into one of your PC’s USB ports using a USB-C cable, and you’ll have to download and install the Smart Switch software from Samsung’s website.
 From there, it’s all downhill.

 If you’re plugging in your Galaxy S8 for the first time, you’ll have to wait for the necessary drivers to install.
 Once that’s finished, move on to the next steps.